seizadi/cmdb/README.md

 ```

 I added 5 services and their associated migrations, the process was
-very repetitive and since I was cut and pasting code it was errorprone
+very repetitive and since I was cutting and pasting code it was an error
-I decided to create a project to automate much of the code and migration
+prone.
+I decided to create a project to automate much of the code and
-process,
+migration process,
 [see atlas-template](https://github.com/seizadi/atlas-template)

 I did the remaining 9 service and migration using that tool.
 In